Seasonal Camping Frequently Asked Questions

 If your trailer is newer than 10-years old at the time of sale, it may be possible for the new owner to apply for a seasonal camping site at the park.
 However, a campsite is not guaranteed, and seasonal campsites are not always available.
 Further details may be discussed with park staff.

-When you decide to move on from having a seasonal campsite, everything on your site (trailer, deck, shed, etc.) must be removed.
+When you decide to move on from having a seasonal campsite, everything on your site (trailer, deck, shed, addition etc.) must be removed at the owner’s expense.
 Think of it as leaving a clean slate for the next camper.

 Of course!
-We just ask that all visitors stop at the store to register when they arrive.
+We just ask that all visitors stop at the store to register and purchase a Day or Overnight Pass when they arrive.
 You’re responsible for your guests, so it’s always a good idea to remind them.

 - Yes, each site can have one registered dog.